facebook/wangle/README.md

 <h2 id="servicefactories">ServiceFactories <a href="#servicefactories" class="headerLink">#</a></h2>

 <p>For some services, a Factory can help instantiate clients.
-In Finagle, these are frequently provided for easy use with specific protocols, i.e. http, memcache, etc.</p>
+In Finagle, these are frequently provided for easy use with specific protocols, i.e. HTTP, Memcache, etc.</p>

 <h2 id="servicefactoryfilters">ServiceFactoryFilters <a href="#servicefactoryfilters" class="headerLink">#</a></h2>